A while back I read an article about a company that sparked a thought.

 - My brother and I started a gaming clan that had a significant amount of players competing for top prizes.

-- I started a delivery service just to travel around, which I actually did.
+- I started a specialty delivery service just to travel around.

 The list goes on and on – there was even one where I wanted to build a search engine better than google (that’s for a different post), but those are just a few to give you an idea of some of the wacky things I’ve done.
 Perhaps not my proudest moments, but they did get me from one point to another.
 And on top of that I earned some money as well.
 I wasn’t solving world problems, but I was working hard trying to build various businesses – passions of mine whether with or without the intent of earning something.